christophersinclair/json2prom/README.md

 # json2prom
 Convert POSTed JSON to PromQL Prometheus metrics to scrape.

+This is useful in situations where your monitoring environment uses Prometheus to scrape data from components in the system where some components may not expose Prometheus metrics.
+Instead of building a custom Prometheus exporter for each different component, you can just post ANY JSON data you want to this and set this API as a Prometheus scrape target.

+The logistics of setting this API up in a resilient way to ensure scrape target availability is an exercise left to the reader.
+It can run on Kubernetes, VMs, AWS ECS, CloudFoundry, laptop, whatever.

 All API endpoints can be found at `localhost:41024/apidocs`

 ### Publishing Data to Convert (JSON POST)